miguelarbesu/miguelarbesu/content/post/cicada-songs-finding-periodicity/index.md

 {{< audio src="2022-08-06_1611.mp3" >}}

-For the analysis, I discarded the first 30 seconds while I set up the phone took the next 15 minutes.
+For the analysis, I discarded the first 30 seconds while I set up the phone and took the next 15 minutes.

 ### Results